sgoedecke/farmers-market-cpp/README.md

 ## Usage

 `make` should build a binary called `game`.
 You'll need to have SFML installed.
 If you're running macOS, you can probably run the binary I've checked into this repo.

+## Todo

+* Turn structs into classes with header files - make code more idiomatic
+* Add the ability to plant crops
+* Add a day/night cycle
+* Add multiple tools: watering/harvesting/clearing land